 Email from GEDmatch informing users of the "FBI Access" option or not!

-FamilyTree DNA announced a moral stand.
+FamilyTree DNA announced they were taking moral stand.
 They believe it is legitimate to help solve crimes, or to help families know the unfortunate fate of their family members.
 GEDmatch then changed its settings by informing its users.
-We had the choice, by checking or unchecking a red X-box, to leave the visualization of our genetic data or not to the FBI.
+We had the choice, by checking or unchecking a red X box, to let the FBI visualise our data or not.

 GEDmatch: stay or leave?